Many people believe that a powerful spirit made the world and everything in it.

 At the end of Ramadan, there is a big festival called Eid-ul-Fitr (say eed-ool-fit-r), which means 'Feast of Fast-breaking', when people celebrate and exchange gifts.
 Because the month of Ramadan is all about fasting, Eid-Al-Fitr is all about NOT fasting!
 It is often celebrated over three days.
 Muslims are encouraged to dress in their best clothes to attend a special Eid prayer at their mosque.
 Before the prayer begins, Muslims make a food or cash donation (called the Zakat al Fitr), which is then distributed to the poor.
 Also on this day people are encouraged to settle feuds or disputes, especially those between family members.

 The Koran tells both men and women they must cover themselves and wear modest clothing.
-It does not tell them how to do this, so there are a number of different ways in which Muslims dress, which is often different in different countries.
+It does not tell them how to do this or what to wear, so there are a number of different ways in which Muslims dress, which is often different in different countries.

 A hijab is a scarf worn by some Muslim women covering the head and neck, and sometimes the face.
 It is worn for modesty outside the home.
 A woman chooses to wear or not wear the hijab.
 In Australia Muslim women mostly wear a hijab in a variety of ways.
 Many women and girls wear modern western style clothing but with a coloured headscarf.

-A burka is a garment that covers the entire body, including the head and face, with a mesh window over her eyes, and a niqab is similar but but the eyes are not covered.
+A burqa or burka is a garment that covers the entire body, including the head and face, with a mesh window over her eyes.
+A niqab is similar but but the eyes are not covered.
 Both the niqab and the burka are worn by some Muslim women in Australia but are more common in other countries.
 Many women in Iran wear a long cloak called a chador, that they hold closed at the front.
 Common in some Asian countries is a dupatta, a long scarf draped across the head and shoulders.

 For men, there is also traditional clothing but these tend to vary according to different countries.
 In some countries there is a long loose garment called a thobe (say thawb), often white, worn with a rectangular headscarf held in place with a rope band.
 There is also long shirt-like tunic worn over loose matching trousers.
 In some countries men wear a turban or a skull cap.